Ways to Deepen Your Relationship With God (for Moms)

 For now that may be pretty much all we can do, but it’s okay.
 We know we will do more together in times that aren’t so intense.
 Eventually things will settle enough that we will be able to sit down and talk awhile, or watch the stars together.

 We can seek God in little ways now too.
-It can be simply turning our hearts to Him with a quick little “thank you” for the bouquets our girl brings us or the smiles from our baby.
-Listening to the audio Bible while folding laundry or nursing (put down the phone!), prayers done while washing dishes, or a few verses snatched here and there from an open Bible can be ways to seek God.
+It can be simply turning our hearts to the Holy Spirit with a quick little “thank you” for the bouquets our girl brings us or the smiles from our baby.
+Listening to God’s Word in audio form while folding laundry or nursing (put down the phone!) can be a great way to seek a deep relationship with Him.
+Prayers done while washing dishes, or a few verses snatched here and there from an open Bible can be practical ways to hear God’s voice.
 It can even be a desperate prayer for help when you are overwhelmed.
+Turning on worship music might be the easiest thing for now.
 If you get a moment of still, turn your heart to Him.

 God meets us where we are.